muraschal/bitcoin-association-switzerland/statutes.md

 organized under the name „Bitcoin Association Switzerland“ (hereinafter the “Association”) with its domicile in Zurich.

+# Definition of Bitcoin

+Bitcoin is an open-source software with a payment network and its own currency.
+We understand Bitcoin to be the monetary system technology described in the publication "[Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf)" by Satoshi Nakamoto in 2008, which operates the Bitcoin with the ticker BTC.
+Bitcoin is a sovereign, decentralized monetary system that can serve as a complementary alternative to the state/politically led fiat money system.

+The Bitcoin system and the fiat system are two fundamentally different approaches to managing money.
+The Bitcoin system operates a decentralized cryptocurrency (BTC) that is not controlled by any central authority or political entity.
+The total quantity is precisely limited to approximately **20,999,999.9769 BTC**, a figure that fine-tunes the often rounded number of 21 million.
+One Bitcoin (BTC) consists of 100,000,000 Satoshis (SAT).
+The issuance of new Bitcoins occurs in a competitive mining process.
+Here, the most efficient miners receive newly minted Bitcoins (Coinbase) as labor compensation.

+The intrinsic value of Bitcoin lies in this proof-of-work labor process, whose energy consumption protects the system from attacks and thereby creates trust in the security of Bitcoin as a cross-border, sovereign digital currency.
+The fiat system consists of state-issued currencies (CHF, USD, EUR, YEN, etc.) that derive their value from the trust in governments and the population.
+It is characterized by the money creation privilege, which gives central and commercial banks the exclusive right to create money (coins and demand deposits).
+By controlling the money supply and interest rates, central banks conduct monetary policy.
+The management of central banks is subject to centralized political control.

+The Bitcoin system needs natural persons to operate it, use it, and represent its interests.
+The Bitcoin Association Switzerland is the advocacy group for the users and operators of the Bitcoin system, whose interest community (IG) is in Switzerland.

 ## Art.
 1 Objective

 (1) Objective of the Association is to promote digital currencies.